ffructose/UkrTextRec/README.md

 - Visualization of training progress
 - Functions for single and batch inference

+Model was trained on 37000+ images containing rows of ukrainian handwritten text

 ## Dataset Structure

 - `lines/` — contains grayscale PNG images of handwritten text lines